 American workers cite the following reasons as the leading causes of work stress:

 - Poor work-life balance

 - Too much work

 Moreover, stress causes a loss in productivity, which measures at a whopping $300 billion every year, according to statistics about stress.

-Unfortunately, stress statistics worldwide aren’t any better than those in the United States.
-Many different statistics confirm stress is a global occurrence and a very significant problem that stretches far beyond any single country, region, or continent.
+Unfortunately, global stress statistics reported in 2020 aren’t any better than those in the United States.
+Many different statistics confirm stress is a worldwide occurrence and a very significant problem that stretches far beyond any single country, region, or continent.

 Check this out:

 - Stress is a regular occurrence for 86% of Chinese workers.

 - Approximately 450,000 workers in the UK believe they’re falling ill regularly due to daily stress.

 - 60% of Japanese report feeling high to moderate stress daily, according to a report from Various.